OpenClaw Multi-Model Setup: Stop Burning Money on the Wrong Model

 If you’re running a single-model setup today:

-1. Install Ollama and move your embeddings and commit messages to local models.
+1. Install Ollama and move your embeddings to a local model.
 Instant savings, zero quality loss.

-2. Keep Opus as your main agent.
+2. Keep a tool-calling model as your main agent.
+Opus, Sonnet, or GPT-4o minimum.
 Don’t downgrade your orchestration layer to save money.
-That’s a security decision.
+That’s a security and reliability decision.

 Or Just Let Me Do It

 I’ve been iterating on this multi-model setup for months.
 Every model assignment, every spawn pattern, every optimization came from real usage and real mistakes.
-The chain I described here took hundreds of hours to dial in.
+If you want help getting multi-model orchestration running, reach out.